clvv/fasd/README.md

 Here are some features that I have thought of implementing.

+0. Fix issue with space in path.
 1. Tests!
 2. zsh `alias -s` style execution, simply do `f arg`.
-3. Option to just list matches without ranksa (good for "piping").
+3. Option to just list matches without ranks (good for "piping").
 4. Multiple searches, parameters delimited by `-` or `--`.
 5. gtk `rencently-used.xbel` backend.
 6. Code refactoring, more modulous setup.
 7. Port `f` "into" other tools like vim (is it possible?).
-8. Standalone version? only depend on busybox for embeded system?
+8. Standalone version?

-# ACKNOWLEDGEMENTS
+# Acknowledgements

 `f` is written based on existing code from [z](https://github.com/rupa/z).